-- (1) at the mid-length of such extension; or - (2) at a distance(a) of $0.05L_f$ for ships whose length is less than $200\,\mathrm{m}$, $3\,\mathrm{m}$ for ships whose length is 200 m or greater, measured from the forward end of the length for freeboard - 2.
+- (1) at the mid-length of such extension; or - (2) at a distance(a) of $0.015L_f$ for ships whose length is less than 200 m, 3 m for ships whose length is 200 m or greater, measured from the forward end of the length for freeboard - 2.
 For ships having a collision bulkhead with steps or recesses, the measurement of the distance may be observed in accordance with Fig 3.14.1 (B).

-Fig 3.14.1 Measuring positions of collision bulkhead location

-3. Arrangement of collision bulkhead in a ship provided with bow door is to be at the discretion of the Society.
-However, where a sloping ramp forms a part of the collision bulkhead above the freeboard deck, the part of the ramp which is more than 2.3 m above the freeboard deck may extend forward of the limit specified in the above Par 1.
+Fig 3.14.1 Measuring positions of collision bulkhead location deck, the part of the ramp which is more than 2.3 m above the freeboard deck may extend forward of the limit specified in the above Par 1.
 In this case, the ramp is to be weathertight over its complete length.